CHEMeDATA/CHEMeDATA.github.io/object.md

-In computer sciences object are oftern data structure or a class.
+In computer sciences, "object" are often data structure or a class.

 For example a *spectrum* object may have properties
 ```